New Expressive Works

 about the Program

 N.E.W.’s urban artist residency program is one of a kind in Portland.
-While providing a much needed incubation space for new works by local choreographers, it is the only residency program in Portland to incorporate “Fieldwork,” a professionally facilitated forum for artists to share developing works and exchange feedback, peer to peer.
+While providing a much needed incubation space for new works by local choreographers, it now includes two important elements -

 OUR VIsion And Goals